umd-mith/sg-data/data/intro/clean/introduction.md

-How and when the two Shelleys exchanged the Notebooks we will never know for certain, but there is ample pen and ink evidence to show that PBS read sections of the text at least twice—almost all of the Draft pages reveal PBS's hand, and many of the pages suggest that he brought different pens and inks to his editing.
+How and when the two Shelleys exchanged the Notebooks we will never know for certain, but there is ample pen and ink evidence to show that PBS read sections of the text at least twice---almost all of the Draft pages reveal PBS's hand, and many of the pages suggest that he brought different pens and inks to his editing.
 He most likely read each chapter (or groups thereof) as MWS wrote them, and then appears to have read all of Notebooks A and B at one final sitting, probably in April when MWS was correcting them.
 We know, e.g., that PBS read Draft: Vol. II, Ch.
-10 at least twice: once (possibly in January 1817) he wrote in the margin to suggest that it should be ''Victor's proposal" to journey to England;
+10 at least twice: once (possibly in January 1817) he wrote in the margin to suggest that it should be "Victor's proposal" to journey to England;
 and then later (the postmark and other evidence proving that it was between 9 and 17 April) he read and corrected the pages that MWS rewrote.